7 Lies I Tell Myself

 I HATE comparing women against each other and I think competing with one another is bullsh*t.
 We have enough against us as women, we don’t need to add each other on to that.
 I love my sisters.
 I think they are all amazing and have so much to offer.
 But.
 Sometimes I see just how amazing they are and I have a twinge of self deprecation.
 I will never be as beautiful as she is, I won’t be as talented as she is, I can’t hustle as hard as she can, I’m not as kind as she is, etc. I call B.S. and every time I feel this way I want to be productive and not only support the women around me but myself as well.

 After a couple failed dreams, I feel defeated.
 It’s as if I have almost gotten the dreamer kicked out of me.
 Ever since I was young I’ve had ideas bigger than my emotions, but I’ve never had the courage to actually pursue them.
 I’ve made excuses as to why I’m not as consistent with the creative things I’m passionate about, but the truth is I’m just too scared to fail again.

 These lies, are just that lies.
-I choose not to believe them or give them anymore hold over my life.
+I chose not to believe them or give them anymore hold over my life.
 I’m thankful that Jesus is my truth and believes that I am none of these things.
 I’m thankful for friends who remind me how He sees me and how much they love me.
 If you need to hear that you are not the lies you tell yourself over and over again, I will gladly tell you how incredible you are and how much you are loved.